But, did you know that we also benefit from taking non-essential amino acids?

 Here are the ones I personally use, and what they actually do.

-Like glutamine, Taurine is a free amino acid that travels through the bloodstream and is also a detoxifier and helps digestion.
+Like L Glutamine, L Taurine is a free amino acid that travels through the bloodstream and is also a detoxifier and helps digestion.
 It has also been shown to improve brain function and athletic performance.